ninech/academy/02-kubernetes/exercise2.md

 This is a dockersamples demo app from the dockercon 2018.
 The application has 3 microservices called db, words and web.
-It generates setences using the words in the db.
+It generates sentences using the words in the db.

 We assume that the app and the containers are configured properly.